 Teens (over 12)

-An extra bed can be put in most rooms and there are also 2 Family Suites, each with 2 bedrooms, an open fire, terrace and seating area.
-We think the best family option is the Private House, which has 4 double bedrooms and plenty of privacy so kids can play freely without the risk of disturbing other guests.
-It's most suited to larger families (or 2 travelling together), but is certainly neither too expensive nor too large for one family to feel very comfy here.
+We think the best family option is the Private House, which has 4 double bedrooms and a 2-bedroom family suite, and plenty of privacy so kids can play freely without the risk of disturbing other guests.

 Babysitting can be arranged on request.

 Remember baby and child equipment may be limited or need pre-booking